 At the end of our season, we calculate the total amount of entry fees raised through our events.
 Then, we take 75% of this total and divide it out according to the number of kids from each school who participated.
 Schools are notified of the amount raised by their students, and fill out a simple form to let us know how they plan to spend their funds.
 All dollars raised must support health and fitness resources, but the exact project is up to each school.
 Once we receive their form, we send them a check!
-The remaining 25% is set aside for our School Grants (link to the Grants page).
+The remaining 25% is set aside for our School Grants.

 Does my child's school have to sign up to participate in a Tri 4 Schools event?